+Want to know how to sponsor a child?
 Click on this link to take you to our sponsorship site.
 Once there, you can read through the profiles of the kids that we have (and/or hope to one day have) at the home.
 Once you pick one, and choose a sponsorship level, you will be directed to our payment page where you can begin your sponsorship.
-In the near future, you will have access to a sponsorship portal where you can communicate with the child and be notified of updates and news throughout the year.
+Soon, you will have access to a sponsorship portal where you can communicate with the child and be notified of updates and news throughout the year.

 What happens after I sponsor a child?

 You will immediately receive an email confirmation of the details of your sponsorship.
 Then, an Emiliani staff member will contact you by email to confirm your sponsorship details and to answer any additional questions you may have.

 Hopefully forever!
 Although we hope you will make a long term commitment to our organization, you may stop your contribution at any time.
 You can cancel by logging into the Sponsorship portal.

 No. The Emiliani Project does not facilitate child adoptions, nor do we provide adoption advice or guidance.
 Our focus is getting the children off the street and in a loving and protective environment.

 Am I the only sponsor for a child?

 No. Unlike most of the other child sponsorship programs, we allow a child to have multiple sponsors.
 Other sponsorship organizations provide many wonderful services for their children; food, clothing, education.
 We are a little big different in that we also provide them with a place to live, staff to cook food for them them and teachers to educate them.
 We purposely keep our monthly sponsorship program at a minimal cost to allow maximum participation for all those who want to help.
 Because we are operating a home and school for children, with all the associated costs, our operating expenses will not be covered by one donor per child.